-The 2020 season (i.e. 2020/21) was the second consecutive year the NZRLF was impacted by overseas market disruptions.
-Therefore, to allow for greater fishing flexibility, the 2020 season was extended from 1 November to 30 October (normally 1 November to 31 May).
+Overseas market disruptions have been prevalent across the Southern Rock Lobster industry in South Australia over the last three seasons.
+Therefore, to allow for greater fishing flexibility, the 2021 (i.e. 2021/22) season was extended from 1 November 2021 to 31 October 2022 (normally 1 November to 31 May).

-In 2020, the total allowable commercial catch (TACC) in the NZRLF was 324 t (263 t Inner sub-region, 61 t Outer sub-region).
-This reflected a regular TACC of 296 t plus 28 t of carry-over from the 2019 season.
-The reported logbook catch (1 November 2020 to 31 October 2021) was 249.00 t (77% of the TACC).
-By sub-region, the catch was 225.69 t and 23.31 t from the Inner and Outer sub-regions, respectively.
+In 2021, the total allowable commercial catch (TACC) in the NZRLF was 383 t (286 t Inner sub-region and 97 t Outer sub-region).
+This reflected a regular TACC of 296 t plus 87 t of carry-over from the 2020 season.
+The reported logbook catch (1 November 2021 to 31 October 2021) was 303 t (79% of the 383 t TACC), with 272 t and 31 t from the Inner and Outer sub-regions, respectively.

-Effort required to take the catch was 249,293 potlifts, reflecting the fifth consecutive season that effort has decreased and the lowest estimate on record (but noting that the TACC was under-caught in both 2019 and 2020).
+Effort required to take the catch was 245,066 potlifts, reflecting the fifth consecutive season that effort has decreased and the lowest estimate on record (but noting that the TACC was under-caught in 2019, 2020 and 2021).

 Nominal catch per unit effort (CPUE) of legal-sized lobsters (kg/potlift) is the primary biological performance indicator for the fishery.
-In 2020, the zonal CPUE was 1.05 kg/potlift, reflecting a 36% increase from 2016 (0.77 kg/potlift) and the highest CPUE since 2011.
+In 2021, the zonal CPUE was 1.25 kg/potlift, reflecting a 62% increase from 2016 (0.77 kg/potlift) and the highest CPUE since 1999.
 This estimate is above the Trigger Reference Point (TrRP) (0.60 kg/potlift) for the fishery.
-CPUE increases were evident in both inner and outer sub-regions in 2020.
+CPUE increases were evident in both Inner and Outer sub-regions in 2021.

 The secondary biological performance indicator is the pre-recruit index (PRI; no. of undersized lobsters/potlift).
-In 2020, the PRI was 0.22 undersized/potlift reflecting a 10% increase from 2019 (0.20 undersized/potlift) and remaining above the TrRP of 0.16 undersized/potlift.
+In 2021, the PRI was 0.23 undersized/potlift reflecting a 15% increase from 2019 (0.20 undersized/potlift) and remaining above the TrRP of 0.16 undersized/potlift.
 In the NZRLF, the time taken for pre-recruits to enter the fishable biomass is estimated to be approximately one year.

 Model outputs show long-term declines in lobster biomass from 1999 to 2008.
-While overall biomass remains low in 2020, levels have increased over the last four seasons, which, combined with reduced TACCs and under-catch in 2020, have reduced the exploitation rate to 19%, the lowest on record.
-Despite improvements at the zonal level, the performance of the Outer sub-region of the fishery remains uncertain due to the low levels of catch in recent seasons (17 t in 2019 and 23 t in 2020).
+While overall biomass remained low in 2021, levels have increased over the last five seasons, which, combined with reduced TACCs and under-catch in 2021, have reduced the exploitation rate to 19%, the lowest on record.
+Despite improvements at the zonal level, the performance of the Outer sub-region of the fishery remains uncertain due to the low levels of catch in recent seasons (17 t to 31 t from 2019 to 2021).
+Egg production in the fishery remained low with 2021 estimates equating to 13% of unfished levels, but with increases in recent seasons.

 The stock status classification for the NZRLF is defined in the Management Plan for the fishery (PIRSA 2021).
-In 2020, the CPUE of 1.05 kg/potlift was above the TrRP of 0.60 kg/potlift.
+In 2021, the CPUE of 1.25 kg/potlift was above the TrRP of 0.60 kg/potlift.
 As a result, the NZRLF stock is classified as "sustainable".
 This means that the current fishing mortality is being adequately controlled to avoid the stock becoming recruitment impaired.